miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 acknowledge everything you accuse others of is a projection of something you're doing yourself.
 It's a classic psychological phenomenon.
 And yes, I am terribly fearful of being a fraud.
 Perhaps that's why my obsession with tools and resisting planned obsolescence.
-So many people are could be less of fools than they actually turn out being if only they didn't have their efforts foiled by a system that's designed to make them fail.
+So many people could be less of fools than they actually turn out being if only they didn't have their efforts foiled by a system that's designed to make them fail.

 This was a period in my life I talked about in a recent video as my "great